You must have:

 A high percentage of our trainees secure a NQT position at the end of their training year.
 Many are employed by our partnership schools.

-All of our courses lead to qualified teacher status and a PGCE accredited by Birmingham City University.
-In addition to this award trainees will have the opportunity to study for credits towards Masters level qualification whilst training or in the years following their training.
+All of our courses lead to qualified teacher status (QTS) and a PGCE with master's credits accredited by Birmingham City University.

-A central programme of BEI (Broader Educational Studies) sessions is held on Friday mornings at St George’s Community Hub across the year.
+A central programme of BEI (Broader Educational Studies) sessions is held on Tuesday mornings at Titan's Learning Hub across the year.

 The Secondary SCITT programme is 36 weeks.
 35 weeks are spent in school

-The School Direct routes are 39 weeks – this represents a full school year.
+The School Direct routes are 36 weeks.
+35 weeks are spent in school

 Please visit our Partner Schools page to see which schools we work with.